-Car Salesman Pay and Earnings
+Car Salesman Pay Structure Earnings

 That is why you may feel like you are being attacked by vultures when you enter a new car showroom or car lot.
-The car salesman’s pay plan works similar to nature’s code of “Only The Strong Survive”.
+The car salesman pay plan works similar to nature’s code of “Only The Strong Survive”.
 This is also the reason that the car sales business has such a high turnover rate for salesmen.
 The more experienced and professional salesman are at the top, with some making six figures a year.
 On the other hand it is very hard for someone new to reach that level of income without some natural sales skills.
-The car salesman’s pay plan rewards the top performers and can leave the inexperienced not making enough to survive.
+The car salesman pay plan rewards the top performers and can leave the inexperienced not making enough to survive.

-Car Salesman Pay Plan
+The Car Salesman Pay Structure

 (this will vary between dealers but most are similar)

-Salesman will get paid 25% of the gross profit of the front end. (front end = profit from selling the car)
+Salesman will get paid 25% of the gross profit of the front end. (front end = profit from selling the car).

 The gross profit is the difference between the selling price of the car and the cost of the car, “less the pack”.